- Executables for: Linux, Windows, Mac

 RANGER-DTL-RT: A heuristic for DTRL reconciliation

-We recently developed a heuristic algorithm for estimating DTRL (Duplication, Additive Transfer, Replacing Transfer, Loss) reconciliations by classifying transfers inferred by RANGER-DTL as being either additive or replacing.
-A prototype implementation of this heuristic for estimating optimal DTRL reconciliations is available below.
-This implementation first computes an optimal DTL reconciliation using RANGER-DTL and then uses a simple heuristic (described in the paper cited below) to classify each inferred transfer event as being either a replacing transfer or an additive transfer.
+A simple heuristic algorithm for estimating DTRL (Duplication, Additive Transfer, Replacing Transfer, Loss) reconciliations by classifying transfers inferred by RANGER-DTL as being either additive or replacing was proposed in the paper cited below.
+A prototype implementation of this heuristic for estimating optimal DTRL reconciliations is available here.
+This implementation first computes an optimal DTL reconciliation using RANGER-DTL and then uses a simple heuristic (described in the cited paper) to classify each inferred transfer event as being either a replacing transfer or an additive transfer.
 Input and output are identical to that of RANGER-DTL (except that transfers are labeled as additive or replacing), as are usage instructions.
 The simulated datasets used in the paper are also available below.
-Improved heuristics for estimating DTRL reconciliations are currently under development and they will eventually be integrated into the RANGER-DTL software package.

 - Executables for: Linux, Mac, Windows